 How can I find out more about what Lutherans believe?
 The Lutheran Church is a confessional movement, meaning that to be Lutheran is to agree with certain clear, written statements about what God teaches about himself and about us and about our relation to him in the holy Scriptures.
 The Lutheran Confessions do not stand above … Continue reading The Lutheran Confession

 The Nicene Creed is a Christian statement of faith accepted by the Roman Catholic, Eastern Orthodox, Anglican, and most Protestant churches.
 It gets its name from the First Council of Nicaea (325 A.D.), where it was initially adopted, and from the First Council of Constantinople (381 A.D.), where a revised version was accepted.
 Thus it may be referred to specifically as the Niceno-Constantinopolitan Creed to distinguish it from … Continue reading Interactive Nicene Creed

 One distinctive that marks the Lutheran confession from all others is the love of congregational singing.
 We owe this to Martin Luther and his friends.
 Luther himself recognized the role of music in the life of the church, composing hymn texts and tunes that we still use today.
 Luther wrote: “Indeed I plainly judge, and … Continue reading Hymns to Know

-Video Subscribe to our YouTube Channel to tune-in when we’re streaming live.
+Video Subscribe to our YouTube Channel and click the bell to be notified when we’re streaming live.
 Podcast Subscribe in your favorite player and listen to past podcasts here.
 All the work of St. John, including this video stream exists on the basis of donations and free-will offerings of members and other individuals.
-Consider making a donation to support this video streaming … Continue reading Audio & Video Media
+Consider making a … Continue reading Audio & Video Media